nasa/harmony-service-lib-py/README.md

 * `USE_LOCALSTACK`: (Development) If 'true' will perform S3 calls against localstack rather than AWS
-* `LOCALSTACK_HOST`: (Development) If `USE_LOCALSTACK` `true` and this is set, will establish `boto` client connections for S3 & SQS operations using this hostname.
+* `LOCALSTACK_HOST`: (Development) If `USE_LOCALSTACK` `true` and this is set, will establish `boto` client connections for S3 operations using this hostname.
 * `TEXT_LOGGER`: (Default: True) Setting this to true will cause all log messages to use a text string format.
 By default log messages will be formatted as JSON.
-* `HEALTH_CHECK_PATH`: Set this to the path where the health check file should be stored.
-This file's mtime is set to the current time whenever a successful attempt is made to to read the message queue (whether or not a message is retrieved).
-This file can be used by a container's health check command.
-The container is considered unhealthy if the mtime of the file is old - where 'old' is configurable in the service container.
-If this variable is not set the path defaults to '/tmp/health.txt'.
 * `MAX_DOWNLOAD_RETRIES`: Number of times to retry HTTP download calls that fail due to transient errors.

 OPTIONAL -- Use with CAUTION: